sk3106/NodeRP/README.md

 **Q:** I'm getting an error which I'm unable to fix, what should I do?

 **A:** If you have the newest server artifacts and NodeRP version and you have double checked the config.js file then you should use the create an issue option in the Issues tab of this repository.
-On the other hand, you could join our [discord server](https://discord.gg/g3rQsbA) for a more quick response.

 **Q:** I'd like to support the development of this framework, who should I contact or what do I need to do?

-**A:** Support( Any type e.g development etc ) and Donations are welcomed and will help keep the framework running.
-You can contact me on [Discord](https://discord.gg/uCWBMcQg)(Jones#6426) or through [Email](mailto:mail.thejones@gmail.com).
+**A:** Any kind of support is welcomed and will help keep the framework running.
+You could contact us on [Email](mailto:mail.thejones@gmail.com).

 ## Screenshots
 ![Discord Embed](https://i.imgur.com/CpwEPbT.png)